 My wish was to backpack through Melbourne as I wanted to spare some money.
 Finding cheap accommodation was not a problem and my first stop was a laneway.
 I was staying in a youth hostel and I took the organized tour through the lanes and alleys, which are full of life and nothing less than fascinating.

 Brunswick Street and its street art are something that shows an awesome sense of freedom, and a specific sense of culture you can see nowhere else in the world.
-My favorite places to visit here were music bars, however.
+Melbourne’s Tran Siu showed me a few of my now favorite places to visit here, which were the music bars.
 The one that inspired me, Howler, is actually a warehouse that was converted into a bar with an indoor-outdoor garden.
 Besides Howler, if you are into listening to records, then make sure to check out The Black Cat.

 Taking a tram is the best option for getting around the city.
 A daily ticket for unlimited travel costs $8, but the one I used was the free tourist tram that circles around the city and directs visitors on where to make stops in order to see the attractions.
 A part of tram route 112 goes through Brunswick Street, so this is quite convenient for tourists.